jundalisay/spblist/content/en/research/sarkar/katha/chapter-09.md

 After hearing this story from Baba, I obtained a copy of Yogananda’s autobiography and read it.

+{{< l a="Baba" >}}
-Baba continued, “I have named him Vajra Bhairav.
+I have named him Vajra Bhairav.
 His body is very frightening to look at, but he is actually very kind and compassionate.
 He loves his brother disciples very much.
-Nagina someday I shall introduce Vajra Bhairav to you”.
+Nagina someday I shall introduce Vajra Bhairav to you.
+{{< /l >}}

 (Naginada has on different occasions mentioned different places as that given by Shyam Charan Lahiri as his home district.
 As it seems that his memory had perhaps faltered on this point, the correct place has been given here.
 Ed.)